rniii/eslint-plugin-simple-header/README.md

 ## `header` options

-The `simple-header/header` rule takes a string option and an object option:
+The `simple-header/header` rule takes a variable amount of options.
+The last option might be an object, like so:

-String option:

-- (required) Header text.
-This may be a string, or an array of strings, which will be joined by newlines (this is convenient for JSON configs)

-Object option:
+- `"file"` text file to use as a header.
+Note that it should not use comment syntax

+- `"files"` like `"file"`, but you can specify multiple files

 - `"templates"` configures what templates can be used in the header.
 It should be an object whose properties are tuples of `[pattern, default]`.
 When a template is used in the header (`{foo}`), the rule will accept any headers which match